Dark matter: Fine tuning issues

-Detection of dark matter particles
+Particle searches

 If dark matter is made up of subatomic particles, then millions, possibly billions, of such particles must pass through every square centimeter of the Earth each second.
 Many experiments aim to test this hypothesis.
 Although WIMPs have been the main search candidates, axions have drawn renewed attention, with the Axion Dark Matter Experiment (ADMX) searches for axions and many more planned in the future.
 Another candidate is heavy hidden sector particles which only interact with ordinary matter via gravity.
 These experiments can be divided into two classes: direct detection experiments, which search for the scattering of dark matter particles off atomic nuclei within a detector; and indirect detection, which look for the products of dark matter particle annihilations or decays.